windbird-sensor/TD_RF_Module_SDK/README.md

 Further details on the TD RF Module SDK can be found at <https://developers.insgroup.fr/>

+Please post all your questions on the dedicated forum: <http://community.td-next.com/> and only use the github ticket system to raise SDK issue.

 We hope you enjoy using the TD RF Module SDK!

 _The Telecom Design Team_